jjohnson2701/EditsToISCEContainer/README.md

 Create an .xml file for the DEM.
 The automated gdal creation with the previous command is .aux.xml, which is not what you need.
 Use gdal2isce_xml.py, which creates an envi.xml file for you.
 ($ gdal2isce_xml.py -i mumbai10m.envi)

 Copy both the DEM and the of these files into summit, in a directory you specify to the container in the following step.
-The example has my path, which follows the infrastructure displayed at the bottom. *show how to transfer
+The example has my path, which follows the infrastructure displayed at the bottom.

+* In the future I will have instructions on how to make this transfer.
+Easiest way for large transfers is globus connect.

 Rename both the dem and the associated xml file as dem.envi and dem.envi.xml so they work with the docker seamlessly